.NET HELP

 C# Math (How It Works For Developers) Figure 5 - License

 The C# landscape is vast and powerful, and with tools like Iron Suite, you can elevate your applications to new heights.
 Notably, each product within the Iron Suite, be it IronPDF, IronXL, IronOCR, or IronBarcode, begins with a license starting from $749.
-Moreover, for those looking to try before investing, each product offers a 30-day free trial for the price of just two products.
+Moreover, for those looking to try before investing, each product offers a 30-day free trial for Iron Suite's Extensive Features for the price of just two products.
 Such a deal not only offers cost savings but also ensures you have a comprehensive toolkit to meet your diverse development needs.